Estimated reading time: 7 minutes

 1. Policy and Procedures

-The first step in any effort of control is to write policies and procedures.
+The first step in any control effort is to write policies and procedures.
 Spend some time thinking through how your organization would like to control the handling of and access to church funds.

 There should be clearly stated policies for things like cash handling, two-person accountability, rotation of counters, and a commitment to auditing – just to name a few.

-The more eyes on the books, the more likely it will be for someone to notice irregularities.
+The more eyes on the books, the more likely someone is to notice irregularities.

 2. Training

-Employees and volunteers who help with counting the offering or assisting in the church office should be trained (at least annually) on the policies and procedures related to church funds.
+Employees and volunteers who help count the offering or assist in the church office should be trained (at least annually) on the policies and procedures related to church funds.

-Included in this training should be the measures that the ministry takes to safeguard its financial resources.
+This training should include the measures the ministry takes to safeguard its financial resources.

 This simple step will make would-be perpetrators think twice because they will see that the organization is diligent in protecting its resources.